4 Things You Should Never Mention on the Internet Unless You Want to Start a Fight

 Parenting: you’re doing it wrong

-I don’t speak from personal experience here, obviously, but I’ve noticed that parenting is the MOST controversial thing a person can do, and that, according to the internet, every single person is parenting incorrectly.
+As I’m sure most of you know by now, parenting is the MOST controversial thing a person can do, and that, according to the internet, every single person is parenting incorrectly.
 The best way to take advantage of this state of affairs is to post a photo of a baby strapped into a car-seat, so that everyone can point out that the straps are fastened incorrectly (OR ARE THEY?), and then argue about it for the rest of their lives, basically.
 The straps aren’t tight enough!
 They should be higher!
 No they shouldn’t!
 And so on and so forth, forever and ever, amen.

 So, there you have it: four weird things that people love to debate online.
 So, tell me: